NBCSN: Other sports

 WSOF was formed in 2012, having signed a broadcast deal with the NBC Sports Network.
 This was the third MMA promotion that NBC Sports has hosted, having broadcast World Extreme Cagefighting and Ultimate Fighting Championship events when the channel was formerly known as Versus.
-NBC Sports had been one of the bidders for the rights to broadcast future UFC events, but lost out to Fox.
-However, some journalists regarded WSOF's deal with NBC Sports to be a considerable coup for a debuting promotion, considering NBC Sports' past interest in the UFC.
+NBC Sports had been one of the bidders for the rights to broadcast future UFC events, but Fox acquired it instead.
+However, some journalists regarded WSOF's deal with NBC Sports to be a considerable coup for a debuting promotion, considering NBC Sports' previous interest in the UFC.
 Upon the announcement of the broadcast deal, WSOF President Ray Sefo stated that the promotion wanted to host 8–10 events per year, whilst holding a one-year deal with NBC Sports.
 However, the next day, an NBC spokesman revealed that the deal only covered WSOF's inaugural event, with the option for more, should NBC hold a positive evaluation.
 On February 4, 2013, it was reported by several news outlets that NBC Sports signed a 3-year deal with WSOF.

 On December 16, 2012, NBC Sports Network, along with CNBC, aired a portion of the Sunday Night Football game between the San Francisco 49ers and the New England Patriots.
 This was because the game's coverage on NBC was interrupted by President Barack Obama's press conference following the Sandy Hook Elementary School shooting.
-NBCSN will continue to serve as overflow coverage for Sunday Night Football and other NFL games covered by NBC in the event the ongoing game is interrupted by an NBC News special coverage.
+NBCSN continued to serve as overflow coverage for Sunday Night Football and other NFL games covered by NBC in the event the ongoing game was interrupted by an NBC News special coverage until the channel's closure.

 On July 23, 2013, NBC announced that coverage of NASCAR racing would return to NBC beginning in the 2015 season under a new contract lasting through 2024.
-The deal includes broadcast rights to the second half of the NASCAR Playoffs and Xfinity Series seasons; the majority of which will air on NBCSN.
+The deal includes broadcast rights to the second half of the NASCAR Playoffs and Xfinity Series seasons; the majority of which aired on NBCSN.

 On August 17, 2014, NBCSN aired rain-delayed coverage of the USGA's 2014 United States Amateur Challenge, making it the first golf event to be televised on the network.